PhD researcher, University of Antwerp

 I work on conceptual and normative questions about blame.
 The first part of my thesis consists of a discussion about the nature of blame.
 It investigates judgment accounts, emotion accounts and speech acts accounts of blame.
 The second part, which I have not started writing yet, will consist of a discussion about blameworthiness and other fittingness conditions.
 More specifically, about when it is fitting to blame and to perform an act of blaming.
 In addition to these conceptual and normative questions, I work on the question about standing to blame and am interested in Huckleberry Finn cases.
 Further, I am interested in and work on Fitting Attitude Accounts of Blame, which states that for an agent to be blameworthy is for it to be the case that there are reasons to blame her.

-Research interests: My post doc research project "Limits of Moral Responsibility" is in its early stage.
-It studies the concept of moral responsibility in general, including the key themes of limits of moral responsibility, nature of moral responsibility, agency, blame, character and excuses.
-In my dissertation I compared current, mainly Strawsonian accounts of moral responsibility with interpretations of Aristotle's account of responsibility in action and character.
-Main theoretical approaches are analytic ethics (broadly understood) and history of philosophy (incl.
-Aristotle, Hume, P. F. Strawson & B. Williams).
+Research interests: My post doc research project "Limits of Moral Responsibility" studies the concept of moral responsibility in general, including the key themes of nature and limits of moral responsibility, agency, blame, character and excuses.

 Associate Professor, University of Oxford